KestrelComputer/kestrel-3-users-guide/manuscript/chapter-1.md

     MLM/K3 V1
     * _

-If this message, or a reasonable facsimile thereof, doesn't appear on your computer, something went wrong; try looking for error messages and fixing them, then trying again.
+If this message, or a reasonable facsimile thereof, doesn't appear on your computer, something went wrong; try looking for error messages and fixing them, then try again.